Analytic theories around the simplest screw: Introduction

 \section{Introduction}

+This article surveys several analytic theories surrounding screw functions and explains the connections among them through the example of the simplest screw line.
+Screw functions arise naturally from isometric embeddings of the real line into Hilbert spaces and provide a link between several areas of analysis.
+The article is purely expository and does not contain any new results.

-Positive-definite kernels are one of the fruitful and interesting research subjects, and screw functions are one of their rich sources.
-In Kre\u{\i}n--Langer \cite{KrLa77,KrLa85, KrLa14}, screw functions, Hilbert spaces defined by positive-definite kernels, and their relation to the so-called canonical systems are studied in detail.
-On the other hand, as outlined in Winkler~\cite{Win14} and Woracek~\cite{Wo15}, canonical systems are closely related to de Branges spaces, which are reproducing kernel Hilbert spaces consisting of entire functions actively studied in recent years.
-The purpose of this expository article is to describe concrete connections between these objects through the screw function attached to the simplest screw line as an example.
-We basically do not give proofs of known results, since this article is for enjoying a tour on the theories around screw functions.
+The theory of positive-definite kernels is a rich and fruitful area of analysis.
+In Kre\u{\i}n--Langer \cite{KrLa77,KrLa85,KrLa14}, screw functions, Hilbert spaces defined by positive-definite kernels, and their relation to the so-called canonical systems are studied in detail.
+On the other hand, as outlined in Winkler~\cite{Win14} and Woracek~\cite{Wo15}, canonical systems are closely related to de Branges spaces, which are reproducing kernel Hilbert spaces consisting of entire functions and play an important role in modern analysis.
+We do not attempt to reproduce the proofs of these results.
+Instead, our aim is to provide a concrete roadmap through these interconnected theories by focusing on the screw function attached to the simplest screw line.

 What we call the ``simplest screw'' in this article is the one given by the mapping $x_0: \R \to \R^3$ defined by

 A continuous map $x: \R \to \mathcal{H}$ from the real line to a {\it real} Hilbert space is called a screw line or helix in $\mathcal{H}$ if the length of chord $\Vert x(t)-x(s) \Vert$ depends only on the difference $|t-s|$ for every $t,s \in \R$.
 The map \eqref{eq_101} is a screw line in this sense, because